friends-of-freeswitch/switchio/docs/apps.rst

 Switchy supports composing *applications* written in pure python which roughly correspond to the actions taken by `extensions` in *FreeSWITCH*'s xml dialplan interface.
-In fact, Switchy's *apps* offer extended control and flexibility since they can be implemented as a standalone python :py:class:`class` which can hold state and be mutated at runtime.
+In fact, Switchy's *apps* offer extended control and flexibility since they can be implemented each as a standalone Python :py:class:`class` which can hold state and be mutated at runtime.

 Applications are :ref:`loaded <appload>` using :py:class:`~switchy.observe.Client`
-instances which have been associated with a respective :py:class:`~switchy.observe.EventListener` the latter of which normally have a one-to-one correspondence with deployed *FreeSWITCH* slave servers.
+instances which have been associated with a respective :py:class:`~switchy.observe.EventListener` the latter of which normally have a one-to-one correspondence with deployed *FreeSWITCH* slave processes.

 API